 In a collection of three body-positive books, Nicole C. Ayers shares her journey of self-love with complete openness and vulnerability.

-Love Notes to My Body is a whimsical gift book with gorgeous illustrations by the talented Mica Gadhia.
+Love Notes to My Body, winner of the 2020 Living Now Body Award, is a whimsical gift book with gorgeous illustrations by the talented Mica Gadhia.
 Each page is a love note to a different part of Nicole’s body that speaks to the gratitude and love she’s cultivated for her body with this practice.

 Love Letters to My Body: Writing My Way to (Self-)Love is a vulnerable and poignant collection of personal essays that digs into the grittier side of Nicole’s journey to accept all the parts of her body.
 Her hope is that reading these letters will make the reader curious about their own relationship with their body.